 The white noise machine and eye mask (along with earplugs!) go on the road with me when I travel.
 You never know how loud the hotels are going to be, so I pack like I’m staying near an airport and hope for the best.

-Super normal sleeping selfie, right here.
-But You get the idea.
-This is how I make sure I get rest while on the road as a TravelingMom.
+This is how I make sure I get rest while on the road.

-3. Avoid Caffeine and Alcohol (After Noon, Anyway!)
+3. Tips to Sleep Better: Avoid Caffeine and Alcohol (After Noon, Anyway!)

 4. How to Sleep Better: Put Down The Phone

-The blue light from screens are killing your sleep mojo.
+The blue light from screens is killing your sleep mojo.
 So put the phones and tablets down, turn off the TV, and pick up a book.

 5. Use a Sleep Aid like REMFresh When Needed